Ramsai170899/Book---Blind-Spot/prompt.md

 - Personal without being self-help cliché

 The final product should feel like a conversation with a wise, experienced mentor who respects the reader's intelligence while not sugar-coating difficult truths.

----

-This template gives you a structured framework to thoroughly explore each concept from your list.
-Simply insert the specific concept title in the placeholder positions, and it will guide the creation of comprehensive content that covers all the aspects you mentioned: theoretical foundation, practical application, examples, analogies, cautionary tales, and solutions.